-Elected tutor group representatives meet regularly and take part in department and management meetings to represent the views of students throughout the year.
+Representatives meet regularly and take part in departmental and management meetings to represent the views of students throughout the year.
 The Student Council and other groups organise events which reflect the needs and interests of all students.
 The council also works closely with college staff to make Regent College a better place for students.
-Student governors ensure the student voice is heard at all levels within the college.
-Youth workers support students’ involvement in college life and work with them to respond to students' needs to further improve college provision.
+Student governors ensure the student voice is heard at all levels within the college and regular meetings are held witht he college's Principal

 How does it work?

 The College is split into 3 'divisions', with each having a senior manager responsible for students and provision in the area.
 These are;